Spencer Torkelson Player Props: Tigers vs. Pirates

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit in slugging percentage (.406) and total hits (91) this season.
+- Torkelson leads Detroit with 92 hits and a team-best slugging percentage of .406.

-- He has hit a home run in 12.5% of his games this season, and 3.4% of his plate appearances.
+- He has homered in 12.4% of his games this season, and 3.3% of his trips to the dish.

-- Torkelson has had at least one RBI in 39.4% of his games this year (41 of 104), with two or more RBI 11 times (10.6%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 41 games this year (39.0%), Torkelson has picked up an RBI, and in 11 of those games (10.5%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 43 of 104 games this year, and more than once 7 times.
+- He has scored a run in 43 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.